LiquidGalaxyLAB/LG-Master-Web-App/README.md

 - **Navigate to the repository folder using cd on the cmd again.**
 - **Initialize an empty git repository.** The command here is `git init`.
 - **Add the origin route to your GitHub project repository.** The command here is `git remote add origin https://github.com/your_github_repository_link.git`.

 Once this setup is complete, you are ready to start working and uploading your progress to GitHub using Git.
 Each week, you are required to raise a Pull Request (PR) to show your progress, which will be merged at the end of the week.
 A Pull Request is a GitHub feature that allows you to propose changes from one branch (usually a feature branch, which is a branch different to the main one) into another (typically the `main` branch).
 This process allows mentors to review your code before it is merged into the main codebase.
-**The link to this PR must be added to your worklog** (more on that in the next section).
 Your weekly PRs serve multiple purposes, as they act as a historical record of your work, they allow mentors to review progress, and they form the basis of your GSoC evaluations.
 It is really **IMPORTANT** to remember that you are expected to **raise and merge your own PRs** each week (unless a different process is discussed and approved with your mentor).
 Also, it is better to **avoid pushing code directly to the `main` branch**.
 Instead, create feature branches for different parts of your project (for example, main-screen-features, connection-features, etc.) and merge them into main via PRs to keep your project history clean and organized.
 If you want to **create a new branch**, the command here (make sure you are inside your repository folder) would be `git checkout -b feature-name`, with “feature-name” being the name you want to give your branch.
 Every time you want to make changes locally and want to upload them to GitHub, you have to follow this process:
 - **Open the cmd.**
 - **Navigate to your folder project.** The command here is `cd your_project_path`.